Coronavirus latest: Top official: 'No shortages' in Germany | DW | 20.03.2020

 19:15 The offical in charge of the German government's crisis response agency said Germany was more than capable of feeding its population in the current situation.

-There would be "no shortages in the forseeable future," Christoph Unger, President of the Federal Office for Civil Protection and Disaster Assistance (BKK), told DW.
+There would be "no shortages in the forseeable future," Christoph Unger, president of the Federal Office of Civil Protection and Disaster Assistance (BBK), told DW.
 "I myself went shopping this morning, the shelves were full to breaking point.
 True, in some areas they were empty."

 Tightened restrictions on the freedom of movement in Bavaria and other states would "impact all areas of society," Unger said.
 His office would "monitor the situation."